Atif0519/jenkins-practice/README.md

-something the master branch first time
+something changed in the master branch 2nd time